-From heatwaves to hurricanes, from droughts to floods, extreme weather events are becoming more frequent, putting lives at risk.
+From heatwaves to hurricanes, from droughts to floods, extreme weather events are becoming more frequent, putting lives at risk and Climate Changes Health.
 Human activity is causing our climate to change.
 The Carbon Dioxide (CO2) emission from our cars, our industries and our power plants are heating up the plant.
 Due to increasing levels of heat, sea levels are rising, glaciers are melting and precipitation patterns are changing.

 After extreme weather storms like hurricane Sandy or Katrina and the World Health Organization (WHO), explored the alarming facts and severe effects of climate change on our planet, vital political and technological work started to moderate our climate chaos, but I am here to evoke a feeling in you.
 World leaders are meeting on international forums to talk about the climate crisis and how to slow it down.
 And they’re under pressure from millions of people around the world calling for solid action against climate change.

 Before going into details, let’s talk about the very basic question that what is climate change?
-The level of carbon dioxide is increasing in atmosphere.
-Basically CO2 emission took off during industrial revolution.
-We started breaking CO2 records in 1950, and we haven’t sopped since.
+The level of carbon dioxide is increasing in the atmosphere.
+Basically, CO2 emission took off during the industrial revolution.
+We started breaking CO2 records in 1950, and we haven’t stopped since.
 Why?

-Well scientists say there are 95% chance that human activity is the main cause.
+Well scientists say there is a 95% chance that human activity is the main cause.
 We’ve been burning more and more fossil fuels like oil and coal, which releases CO2, which is posing a serious threat to our existence.
-The global population has triples in the past 70 years.
+The global population has tripled in the past 70 years.
 And we are consuming more products from animals that release another pollutant called methane.
-So all the gases in the air, and when sunlight gets into earth’s atmosphere, some of the heats gets trapped and the planet get warmer.
+So all the gases in the air, and when the sunlight gets into earth’s atmosphere, some of the heats gets trapped and the planet gets warmer.
 That’s why scientists called it the greenhouse effect.

 But the concern is not that the earth is getting warmer.
 The UN says that right now our earth is about 1 degree hotter than pre-industrial time.
-That’s around the year 1800, which is okey.
-In fact the UN says if we warm by 1.5 degrees before the end of the century should be fine.
-The UN says even 2 degrees would be probably be alright, but again the problem is speed.
-Because right now, we are on track to hit 1.5 degree in upcoming ten years.
+That’s around the year 1800, which is okay.
+In fact, the UN says if we warm by 1.5 degrees before the end of the century should be fine.
+The UN says even 2 degrees would probably be alright, but again the problem is speed.
+Because right now, we are on track to hit 1.5 degrees in the upcoming ten years.
 And if we don’t slow that warming down, it could mean catastrophe within my life and yours too.
-And we ae already getting the taste.
+And we are already getting the taste.

 Over the last 50 years, human activities – particularly the burning of fossil fuels – have released sufficient quantities of carbon dioxide and other greenhouse gases which badly lower atmosphere affect the global climate.